obradovicsl/mini-docker/README.md

   - **Explanation**:
     - The `exec` package's `ExitError` struct embeds `os.ProcessState`, which provides the `ExitCode()` method
     - This ensures the parent process exits with the same code as the child.
-- To fully understand this behavior, it's helpful to know how Go interfaces work and how they support polymorphism.
+- To fully understand this behavior, it's helpful to know how Go interfaces work and how they support polymorphism. 👉 [Go Interfaces](./concepts/go-interfaces.md)
-- 👉 Read more about go interfaces [here](./concepts/go-interfaces.md)

 ## Challenge 04: Filesystem Isolation
 - **Goal**: Restrict the child process's filesystem access using `chroot`.